eBay/griffin/bark-doc/features.md

 ## 1. DQ Assessment
 ### Data Profiling
-- Real-time Profiling, end user can select time period to do the profiling
+- Responsive Profiling, end user can select time period to do the profiling on full data set
-- Cumulative Profiling, same as what we do in v 0.1.0
+- *Cumulative Profiling, same as what we do in v 0.1.0*
-- Anomaly detection, support machine learning algorithms
+- *Anomaly detection, support machine learning algorithms*

 ## 2. DQ Measurement
 ### Model management